If an illiterate is told that electricity is a good thing, but is never taught that it can electrocute him, he’s in a worse off state.

 “Eschatology” is the study of the events of the end times.)

-Point B: Christ will come again AFTER the great tribulation
+Point B: Christ will come again AFTER the great tribulation, not before it.

-As part of the rapture doctrine, the elect will not have to go through the many tribulations that will come in the days of the Antichrist.
-According to this doctrine, the rapture then is God’s way of separating them from this horrible torture that only those who rejected God will face.
-However we see from Matthew 24:31, which we just read above, that God’s people would still be on earth at the second coming of Christ.
+As part of the rapture doctrine, many Protestant denominations believe that the elect will not have to go through the many tribulations that will come in the days of the Antichrist.
+According to this doctrine, the rapture then is God’s way of separating them from this horrible torture that only those who have rejected God will face.
+However we see from Matthew 24:31, which we just read above, that God’s people would still be on earth at the Second Coming of Christ.

 For the Son of Man is about to come in the glory of his Father with his angels, and then he will reward each one according to his deeds.